Malaria breathalyzer test could help millions

-Scientists have made a breathalyzer to test people for malaria.
-It could help detect the deadly disease earlier than other methods and help millions of people.
-The researchers say people with malaria give off a special "breath print".
-The breathalyzer detects the breath print chemicals when someone breathes into the device.
-One of the odours the device finds is the same as a natural smell that attracts malaria-spreading insects.
-The device is still in the early stages of development.
+Scientists made a breathalyzer to test for malaria.
+It could find the disease faster than other methods and help millions.
+People with malaria have a special "breath print".
+The breathalyzer finds chemicals in the breath print.
+One of the odours the device finds is the same as a smell that attracts malaria-spreading insects.
+The device is still being developed.
 The researchers say it could be a new, cheap and easy way to help diagnose malaria.

-The breathalyzer detects six different odours to spot cases of malaria.
-The researchers tested 35 children in Malawi.
-They took breath samples to test the accuracy of the machine.
-It accurately said 29 of the children had malaria – a success rate of 83 per cent.
-The lead researcher said that easy-to-use, reliable testing devices could reduce unnecessary antibiotic use.
+The breathalyzer looks for six different odours to spot malaria.
+The researchers tested 35 children.
+They successfully found that 29 of the children had malaria - an accuracy rate of 83 per cent.
+The lead researcher said that easy-to-use testing devices could reduce antibiotic use.
 She said: "This would have a major impact on the control of malaria, because all current [testing] methods require blood sampling."
-Malaria currently kills around 430,000 people a year around the world.
+Malaria kills about 430,000 people a year.

 Try higher levels.
 The listening is a little longer, with more vocabulary.